Lizaatis1/alx-zero_day/README.md

 # Git
-  This is a version control system.
+  This is a version control system